-The Center for Black Culture and Research’s Summer Academic Institute
+The Center for Black Culture and Research’s Summer Academic Program

-Along with offering one credit bearing course, the experience included three workshops as well as a variety of social and cultural activities.
-Students were also required to participate in a “Rites of Passage Program” which built on the knowledge that they obtained in their required classes.
+Along with offering one credit bearing course, the experience includes three workshops as well as a variety of social and cultural activities.
+Students are also required to participate in a “Rites of Passage Program” which builds on the knowledge that they will obtain in their required classes.

 The program will continue in the Fall, and students will have additional requirements such as attending related cultural programs, and being present for mandatory study tables.
 For this effort, they will receive a fall book scholarship which they may use in the WVU Bookstore.

-This program is fully funded, and students only need additional money for their personal needs.
+This program is fully funded, and students only need additional money for their personal need

-If you are interested in participating in the Academic STARS 2013 Summer Institute, please complete the application on our website.
+- If you are interested in participating in the Academic STARS 2016 Summer Program, please complete the online application on our website.

 - You will need to type and attach an essay as well as submit an official high school transcript along with three letters of recommendation.